Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Systemization of Related Work

 In addition to the above iterative attacks, existing work also relies on Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} to directly generate transferable adversarial images.
 Generative modeling attacks can efficiently generate perturbations for any given image with only one forward pass.
 The GAN framework consists of two networks: a generator and a discriminator.
 The generator captures the data distribution, and the discriminator estimates the probability that a sample came from the training data rather than the generator.
 In the typical GAN training, these two networks are simultaneously trained in a minimax two-player game.

-In the context of adversarial attacks, GAN is trained on additional (clean) data, and a pre-trained image classifier is adopted as the discriminator.
-Different from the typical GAN training, only the generator is updated but the discriminator is fixed.
+In the context of adversarial attacks, only the generator is trained on additional (clean) data, while a pre-trained image classifier is fixed as the discriminator.
 The training objective of the generator is to cause the discriminator to misclassify the generated image.
 A clipping operation is normally applied after the generation to constrain the perturbation size.
 Specifically, the perturbations output from the generator are initially unbounded and then clipped by a specific norm bound.
-This means that once trained, the generator can be used to generate perturbations under various constraints.
-The whole pipeline is illustrated in Figure~\ref{fig:gan}.
+This means that once trained, the generator $G$ can be used to generate perturbations under any target norm bound $\epsilon$:

-Existing studies have explored different loss functions and architectures of the generator.
+Existing studies have explored different loss functions and generator architectures.
 Specifically, the earliest generative attack~\cite{poursaeed2018generative} adopts the widely-used cross-entropy loss.
-Later studies improve it by adopting a relativistic cross-entropy loss~\cite{naseer2019cross} or intermediate-level, feature losses~\cite{kanth2021learning,zhang2022beyond}.
-In particular, to improve targeted transferability, class-specific~\cite{naseer2021generating} and class-conditional~\cite{yangx2022boosting} generators are also explored.
+Later studies further adopt a relativistic cross-entropy loss~\cite{naseer2019cross} or intermediate-level, feature losses~\cite{kanth2021learning,zhang2022beyond}.
+Class-specific~\cite{naseer2021generating} and class-conditional~\cite{yangx2022boosting} generators are designed to particularly improve targeted transferability.